-SG&A also includes certain costs and expenses incurred related to acquisition, integration and restructuring activities, including corporate legal and general expenses associated with capital markets activities and not directly associated with core business operations.
-These costs were \$633 and \$1,751 for the six-month periods ended March 31, 2020 and 2019, respectively, and include mainly expenses associated with former closed and consolidated locations, personnel costs associated with eliminated positions, costs incurred related to acquisitions and associated legal and professional costs.
-The decline of approximately \$1,118 of these costs, is primarily the result of lessening acquisition, integration and restructuring activities in the first half of our 2020 fiscal year as compared with the first half of our 2019 fiscal year.
+SG&A also includes certain costs and expenses incurred related to acquisition, integration and restructuring and other non-recurring activities, such as certain corporate legal and general expenses associated with capital markets activities that either are not directly associated with core business operations or have been eliminated on a going forward basis.
+These costs were \$3,247 and \$2,990 for the nine-month periods ended June 30, 2020 and 2019, respectively, and include mainly expenses associated with former closed and consolidated locations, personnel costs associated with eliminated positions, costs incurred related to acquisitions and associated legal and professional costs.
+Such costs for the nine-month period ended June 30, 2020, included approximately \$1,496 attributable to personnel costs eliminated to align operational needs related to coronavirus outbreak.